syahmiabbas/vulnerable-rest/titan-ci-tool/README.md

 # TITAN Repository Security Scan Tool

 This tool automates security scanning of your repository using the TITAN API with Server-Sent Events (SSE) for real-time progress updates.
-It connects to the TITAN chat endpoint to analyze your code and generate comprehensive security reports without requiring API tokens.
+It connects to the TITAN chat endpoint to analyze your code and generate comprehensive security reports with enhanced reliability and timeout protection.

 ## How It Works
 - Connects to the TITAN SSE endpoint (`/chat?stream=true`) with your repository URL
-- Receives real-time progress updates via Server-Sent Events
+- Receives real-time progress updates via Server-Sent Events with enhanced error handling
-- Processes findings data directly from the SSE stream
+- Processes findings data directly from the SSE stream with timeout protection
-- Generates detailed security reports in multiple formats
+- Generates detailed security reports in multiple formats with improved content parsing
-- Provides configurable timeout and blocking behavior
+- Provides configurable security policy enforcement with report preservation
+- Always generates reports as artifacts, even when builds fail due to policy violations
 - No API tokens required for authentication

 ## Setup